Winning Your Truck Accident Claim

 At Sawan & Sawan, our family of truck accident lawyers have experience helping victims of serious injury accident.
 For over 30 combined years, our team has been helping injury victims put the pieces of their lives back together.
 Call Sawan & Sawan today at 419-900-0955 or toll free at 1-866-INJURY-0.

-Personal Injury Claims Based on Negligence
+Truck Accident Claims Are Based on Negligence

 After suffering injuries in a trucking accident, the most typical claim against an insurance company or a truck driver is one that is based in negligence.
 Negligence is a legal term that is roughly synonymous with carelessness.
 A negligence claim has four distinct and important parts to it that must all be proven to recover.
 These parts are: